 The Royal Society of Medicine in 2006 published an article that centered on Jesus’ crucifixion, chronicling nine possible causes of death.
 And while suffocation from the weight of one’s body dangling from a cross has long been believed to be the cause of death in crucifixion, others think the process is a more complicated chain reaction of events.

 The researchers from the RSM study believed death came to those crucified by one or more of the body’s failing processes.

-The study suggested that as the person suspended on a cross struggles to breath, that lack of oxygen would trigger damage to tissue and veins causing blood to leak into the lungs and the heart.
-The lungs would stiffen and the heart become constricted from the pressure, making it difficult, then impossible to pump blood throughout the body.
+The study suggested that as the person suspended on a cross struggles to breathe, that lack of oxygen would trigger damage to tissue and veins causing blood to leak into the lungs and the heart.
+The lungs would stiffen and the heart becomes constricted from the pressure, making it difficult, then impossible to pump blood throughout the body.
 The lack of oxygenated blood would eventually cause each body system to fail and death would follow.

 It could take hours, or, in some cases, days, but it was only a matter of time before death would come.